BrendhaCasaro/REMI/README.md

 > **Português?** 🇧🇷 Leia o [README em Português](README.pt-BR.md).

-# REMI — Intelligent Media Office Repository
+# REMI — Distributed digital media manager

 Distributed digital media management system.
 Composed of a **central orchestrator** that manages metadata, authentication, and selection of the best storage node, **multiple storage nodes** that persist files to disk, and a **web interface** with server-side rendering (SSR).